Croatian businessman arrested in London over huge bankruptcy

-A Croatian businessman was arrested Tuesday in Britain amid allegations he embezzled millions from his retail company, leading it into a massive bankruptcy that is now an issue of national concern in Croatia.
+Croatia's richest businessman was arrested Tuesday in Britain amid allegations he embezzled millions from his large retail company, leading it into a massive bankruptcy that is now an issue of national concern in Croatia and the Balkans.

-London police said that 66-year-old Ivica Todoric, the founder of Croatia's biggest private food and retail company, Agrokor, will appear in Westminster Magistrates' Court later in the day.
+Ivica Todoric, 66, the founder of Croatia's biggest private food and retail company, Agrokor, appeared in Westminster Magistrates' Court, where his lawyer said he will fight extradition to Croatia.

 Todoric was put on Europol's list of the continent's most wanted fugitives for suspected corruption, forgery of administrative documents and fraud.